 When you're ready to take your freelance blogging or web content writing work to the next level, you need to aim higher.
 High-paying online writing gigs are advertised on job boards much less often (due to more supply than demand, unqualified applicants taking a lot of time to sort through, and other ways clients have to find professional writers who are a good fit.

 Autostraddle is a progressively feminist online publication catering to lesbian, bisexual, and queer trans women.
 They also include content about and by non-binary individuals.
 They accept freelance submissions covering fashion, beauty, sex, relationships, dating, trends, and humor.
 They're particularly interested in contributions from butch/masculine-of-center women, people of color, trans women, those under 23, and those over 45.
-Payments generally fall in the $40-150 range, though they also accept longer (3000+ word) investigative journalism and pop culture features where they negotiate pay up to $1200.
+Payments generally fall in the $50-200 range, though they also accept longer (3000+ word) investigative journalism and pop culture features where they negotiate pay up to $2000 in addition to covering expenses.

 Backpacker magazine covers hiking, backpacking, North American destinations, and advice for improving the backcountry experience.
 All articles and photos must appear to Leave No Trace's ecologically friendly practices.
 Destination features run 1500-5000 words.
 They also accept personality, technique, and gear features as well as freelance-friendly departments (Life List: 300-400 words; Done in a Day: 500 words, Weekend; Skills; and Gear).
 They also publish web-only content from freelancers based on each month's theme.
 They pay on acceptance and buy all rights.
 Payments run $.40 - over $1.00 per word.

-Beneath Ceaseless Skies seeks short stories of up to 14,000 words.
-They publish "literary adventure fantasy" with second-world settings.
-They pay 6 cents per word.
+Beneath Ceaseless Skies seeks short stories under 15,000 words.
+They publish "literary adventure fantasy" with secondary-world settings.
+They pay 8 cents per word.

 Better Humans accepts contributions offering actionable advice, based on the author's experience and primary research, on topics such as productivity, leadership, and health.
 Articles run around 2750 words on average, and pay is a flat rate of $500.

 This magazine is devoted to science fiction, fantasy, and horror.
 They purchase both fiction and nonfiction writing.
 Payment for nonfiction is 10 cents per word up to their 2500 word limit.
-Payment for fiction (1000-16,000 words) is 10 cents per word for the first 5000 words (and 8 cents per word over that limit).
+Payment for fiction (1000-22,000 words) is also 10 cents per word.

 Earth Island Journal covers environmental issues such as wildlife conservation,land conversation,public policy, climate and energy, and more.
 Contributors are paid $.25 per word for print stories (around $750-1000 for an in-depth 4000-word feature).
 Online reports pay $50-100 and are a good way for new writers to break into the market.